-Sandpebble Builders Preconstruction, Inc.: The Company utilizes Sandpebble Builders Preconstruction, Inc. ("Sandpebble") for project management and related services associated with the construction and expansion of Egg Central Station.
+Sandpebble Builders Preconstruction, Inc.: The Company utilizes Sandpebble Builders Preconstruction, Inc. and Sandpebble South, Inc. (collectively "Sandpebble") for project management and related services associated with the construction and expansion of our egg processing facilities, including site selection, project management and related services for our potential future egg packing facility.
 The owner and principal of Sandpebble is the father of an executive of the Company.
-In connection with the services described above, the Company paid Sandpebble \$1,037, \$842, and \$556 in 2021, 2020, and 2019, respectively.
-Amounts paid to Sandpebble are included in property, plant and equipment.
+In connection with the services described above, the Company paid Sandpebble \$962, \$1,037, and \$842 during the fiscal years ended December 25, 2022, December 26, 2021, and December 27, 2020, respectively.
+Amounts paid to Sandpebble are included in property, plant and equipment, net, selling, general and administrative costs, accounts payable and accrued liabilities in the audited condensed consolidated balance sheets.

 Whole Foods Market, Inc: A member of the Company's board of directors was, until February 2022, an executive vice president and senior advisor at Whole Foods.
-The Company serves the majority of its natural channel retail customers through food distributors, such as US Foods Inc. and United Natural Foods, Inc., who purchase, store, sell and deliver products to Whole Foods Market, Inc. While the Company cannot precisely determine its specific revenue attributable to Whole Foods, it is a significant customer.
+The Company serves the majority of its natural channel retail customers through food distributors, such as US Foods Inc. and United Natural Foods, Inc., who purchase, store, sell and deliver products to Whole Foods.
+While the Company cannot precisely determine its specific revenue attributable to Whole Foods, it is a significant customer.

-18. 401(K) Savings Plan
+19. 401(k) Savings Plan

 The Company established a defined contribution savings plan in 2017 under Section 401(k) of the Internal Revenue Code of 1986, as amended.
 This plan covers substantially all employees who meet minimum age and service requirements and allows participants to defer a portion of their annual compensation on a pre-tax basis.
 Company contributions to the plan may be made at the discretion of the Company's board of directors.
-During the years ended December 26, 2021, December 27, 2020 and December 29, 2019, the Company made contributions totaling \$651, \$401, and \$246 respectively, to the plan.
+During the fiscal years ended December 25, 2022, December 26, 2021, and December 27, 2020, the Company made contributions totaling \$861, \$651, and \$401 respectively, to the plan.

-19. Subsequent Events
+20. Subsequent Events